Chapter 90: The Sound of Silence

 Not without knowing.

-If she failed now, there wouldn't be a second time.
+If she failed now, there would be no second chance.

 So she chose to wait.